All rights reserved.

 “You cannot stay in the city after this,” Hilda said.
 “What life will you make for yourself?”

 Haskell rammed his grandfather’s sword into its scabbard.
 “Then I should fit right in.

-“You did not know him,” Hilda said.
+“You only know half his story,” Hilda said.

-“He feared you would become his father.”
+“He fears you will become his father.”

 Haskell put one leg through the open window and sat heavily on the sill.